mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## publishAttrib()

 #### Description
-The method publishes input key-value pair as the clilent attributes of the device to the IoT platform.
+The method publishes input key-value pair as the client attribute of the device to the IoT platform.
-- The method is templated by input value data type.
+* The method is templated by input value data type.
-- The method does not need to be called by templating syntax, because it is able to identify proper data type by data type of the just value parameter.
+* The method does not need to be called by templating syntax, because it is able to identify proper data type by data type of the just value argument.

 #### Syntax
     template<class T>
     ResultCodes publishAttrib(const char *attrName, T value)

 #### Parameters

-- **attrName**: Pointer to a client attribute name.
+* **attrName**: Pointer to a client attribute name.
 It should be in lower pascal case (camel case).
-  - *Valid values*: Pointer to a constant string.
+  * *Valid values*: pointer to a constant string
-  - *Default value*: none
+  * *Default value*: none

-- **value**: Value of corresponding data type for an attribute.
+* **value**: Value of corresponding data type for an attribute.
-  - *Valid values*: Any value of type `int`, `bool`, `float`, `const char*`.
+  * *Valid values*: Any value of type `int`, `bool`, `float`, `const char*`
-  - *Default value*: none
+  * *Default value*: none

 #### Returns
 Some of [result or error codes](#constants) from the parent class.